Aianaaa/Ecommerce_41288_41798/README.md

 ✅ User authentication (login/register)
 ✅ Browse product listings
 ✅ View product details
-✅ Add products to cart
+✅ Add products to the cart
 ✅ Checkout with delivery options
 ✅ Responsive design for all screen sizes